flexi-framework/flexi/doc/userguide/020_codeoptions.md

     This variable specifies the CTAGS install directory.

+* ``FLEXI_2D``: ON/OFF

+    If set to ON the code will run in two-dimensional mode.
+You have to provide a mesh that consists of only one layer of elements in the third dimension.

 * ``FLEXI_BUILD_HDF5``: ON/OFF

     This will be set to ON if no rebuilt HDF5 installation was found on your machine.
 In this case a HDF5 version will be build and used instead.